dennislee22/Gradio-LLM-Ray/README.md

 os.system("vllm serve Llama-SEA-LION-v3.5-70B-R --port 8081 --tensor-parallel-size 2 > vllm.log 2>&1 &")
 ```

 🗒️ `Llama-SEA-LION-v3.5-70B-R` supports a very long sequence length (context window) of 131,072 tokens.
-To handle this, vLLM needs to pre-allocate a large block of VRAM called the KV cache.
+To handle this, vLLM needs to pre-allocate a large block of GRAM called the KV cache.
 To handle a 131,072 token sequence, it needs 20.00 GiB for the KV cache.
 Alternatively, you can restrict the maximum number of tokens the model can process in a single request.

 11. Click on the `vllm-api` link to view the Ray dashboard and verify that the model is fully loaded across 2 workers with one GPU each.